-Sanctuary partners with the congregation of Talbot Street Christian Reformed Church, located at 513 Talbot Street.
+Sanctuary partners with the Talbot Street Christian Reformed Church, located at 513 Talbot Street.
 It is in the atrium of this newly renovated church building that the community meets for some of its programs, including:

 Lunch Drop-in.
 Mondays 11:00 am – 3:00 pm.